 About Google Cloud Armor security policies

-Google Cloud Armor security policies are sets of rules that match on attributes from L3 to L7 to protect externally facing applications or services.
+Google Cloud Armor security policies are sets of rules that match on attributes from Layer 3 to Layer 7 to protect externally facing applications or services.
 Each rule is evaluated with respect to incoming traffic.

 A Google Cloud Armor security policy rule consists of a match condition and an action to take when that condition is met.
 Conditions can be as simple as whether the incoming traffic's source IP address matches a specific IP address or CIDR range (also known as IP address allowlist and denylist rules).
 Alternatively, by using the Google Cloud Armor custom rules language reference, you can create custom conditions that match on various attributes of the incoming traffic, such as the URL path, request method, or request header values.